sp0x/onion-pi/README.md

 and output lots of infos gathered about the raspi (please mind the trailing comma behind the IP).

+Optional: on the pi, install support to run checkmode

+    (raspi) $ sudo apt-get install python-apt

 ## Run `ansible` turn ordinary raspi into a `gogoonion`